janosgyerik/robosanta/README.md

 RoboSanta
 =========

 I'm a [bot on Code Review][cr-user].
+My goal is to bring attention to posts that might need it.
-I periodically post links to selected questions/answers in the [The 2nd Monitor][the-2nd-monitor].
+I do that by periodically posting links to questions/answers in chat rooms, for example [The 2nd Monitor][the-2nd-monitor].
+The links are randomly selected from SEDE queries, targeted at specific topics.

 Topics: